cchdo/cruise_report_2022_p02e/rosette.rst

   :header-rows: 1
   :file: uw_equipment.csv

+  (*) LADCP was swapped for the partial re-occupation of the California Current System following station |LAST_STA|.

 .. figure:: images/rosette/rosette_south.*

-  Package sensor setup from south.
+  Package sensor setup from south (for all rosette figures, orientation is defined as north being toward the bow).

 .. figure:: images/rosette/rosette_east.*